OpenThePaths2026

 Session purpose

-Bridge from policy to “how we keep this alive,” describing an adoption-driven path to durability and shared responsibility.
+Bridge from policy into “how we keep this alive,” describing an adoption-driven path to durability and shared responsibility.

-Type: Shared Location: Zillow Speakers: Anat Caspi; Cy Rossignol; Kunal Mehta
+Type: Shared Location: Zillow Commons Speakers: Anat Caspi; Cy Rossignol; Kunal Mehta (TCAT)

 Description